StefanAlves/stefan-alves-rezdy-js-techtask-2018/README.md

 # Standardize git commits with commitizen

 Use commitizen for git commits.
-By using commitzen we can understand when what are the type of changes and apply semantic release and automatically generate changelog.
+[Commitizen](https://github.com/commitizen/cz-cli) helps standerdazing commit messages.

-Use the command:
+To use commitezen please use the bellow command:

 ```
 yarn commit
 ```

-And feel the commit message.
+You'll be prompted to fill out any required commit fields at commit time

 # Running application